About

 Designing for AI means moving from defining fixed paths to shaping responsive systems.
 It involves creating experiences that are transparent, explainable, and grounded in trust—even when outcomes are uncertain.

 AI UX isn’t about mastering every technical detail.
-It’s about rethinking our role as designers: collaborating across disciplines, designing with ambiguity, and evolving the practices that help teams build meaningful, human-centered AI systems.
+It’s about rethinking our role as strategists and designers: collaborating across disciplines, designing with ambiguity, and evolving the practices that help teams build meaningful, human-centered AI systems.

 This transition is already underway.
 Teams that invest in these new capabilities are not just adapting—they're shaping how AI becomes part of everyday life.